MarkCondello/mvc-share-posts/README.md

 All credits go to [Brad Traversy.](https://www.youtube.com/user/TechGuyWeb)

 ## Setup
-Domain mapping for this project is set to `mvc-test.test`.
+Domain mapping for this project is set to `share-posts`.
 Run `docker-compose build` in the root dir.
 Once the container is built, run `docker-compose up`.

 ## Docker commands